Many sangha members hold significant leadership positions. Current Board Members are identified with asterisks (*).

 Ryan Iuliano has been practicing with GBZC since 2020, mostly virtually.
 He currently serves as vice-president of the Board of Directors.
 His exposure to Buddhism began as a child through his involvement in combat sports and viewing of old samurai movies.
 His practice focuses on compassion and he looks to his dog for lessons in present awareness.

-Jim Shōun Lopata
+James Shōun 祥 雲 Lopata

-Jim Lopata is the president of the Board of Directors and a Practice Leader at GBZC.
-He loves the challenge of employing skillful means to slip Buddhist principles into his work as an executive coach.
+James is the current president of the Board of Directors and a PracticeLeader at GBZC.
+He loves the challenge of employing skillful means to slip Buddhist principles into his work as a corporate leadership thought leader and executive coach supervisor.
 He holds a master degree from Harvard Divinity School, where he studied Buddhism.
-He’s fascinated by the concept and reality of Boston Common, where you may see him wandering around aimlessly, or with great intent.
+His undergrad degree is from Miami University (MU).
+He is known to frequently sport a Monsters University (MU) baseball cap.
+And he loves, loves, loves koan study (mu!).
+MU, MU, mu!”

 Karen Kyoko McCormack